“Congratulations! We hereby offer you a scholarship to college!”

 |Essay Scholarships||Given by organizations and nonprofits to students, often solely based on their essay submission.|

 That’s everything you need to know on how to find scholarships.
-Sometimes it’s not the lack of scholarships that make it difficult for students to access financial aid, but their lack of know-how when it comes to looking for the right sponsor.
+Sometimes it’s not the lack of scholarships that makes it difficult for students to access financial aid, but their lack of know-how when it comes to looking for the right sponsor.
 Now that you have multiple sources to start exploring, it’s time to get to work!